 If you have more than 11 days, congratulations.
 You can’t go wrong with more time at any of these stops, so I’d recommend picking what stops look the most interesting to you.
 For me, I’d add more time in Charleston, New River Gorge, and Asheville (in that order).
 Another option is to add time at the beginning of your trip and spend a few days exploring Washington D.C. (if you’re utilizing that airport).

 Since my mom and I flew into Philadelphia, we spent a day working our way from Philadelphia to Harrisonburg.
-We made a four state candy store tour out of it (which meant we had loads of delicious snacks for the road trip).
+We made a four state candy store tour out of it (which meant we had loads of delicious snacks for the rest of the road trip).

 Recap and Logistics